4 Types of Market Segmentation: Real-World Examples & Benefits

 You can also use geographic segmentation to solve practical problems.
 With Yieldify, global fashion brand Nautica used geo-targeting to show different customers when they could guarantee Christmas delivery.
 Customers in rural areas had to order earlier than urban areas, so Nautica’s delivery countdown timers adapted according to the customer’s location.

 Behavioral segmentation is the process of grouping customers based on common behaviors they exhibit when they interact with your brand.

 For this type of segmentation, you can group your audience based on their:

 - Browsing habits

-All of these are datasets that can be harvested from a customer’s usage of your website.
-At Yieldify, we utilize behavioral segmentation to deliver highly relevant and targeted campaigns based on a number of behavioral patterns:
+At Yieldify, we use behavioral segmentation to deliver highly relevant and targeted campaigns based on behaviors including: